Assessing plant uptake and accumulation of PFAS from soils amended with biosolids

 The research objectives were to evaluate the uptake and accumulation of PFAS in vegetables and grain crops from the soils amended with biosolids.
 Researchers tested two extraction methods to quantify a suite of PFAS types in lettuce tissues.
 A review paper summarized the research progress about plant uptake of PFAS from soil and water, while also identifying knowledge gaps.

-U.S. Department of Energy funding was leveraged to continue this work with a four-year project that starts in 2021.
+U.S. Environmental Protection Agency and U.S. Department of Agriculture funding was leveraged to continue this work.